samparkk13/parksamuel.com/README.md

 # Welcome to Sam's Personal Website

-This website was created bu using React (JS and TS) and Chakra UI.
+This website was created by using React (JS and TS) and Chakra UI.
 This website is still in development, bear with me!